ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Isabella who is with MagnetoCorp.
 Additionally, we will create Balaji who is with DigiBank.
 Isabella will issue a paper for the network.
-The paper will have an ID number, when it was issued, the maturity date, and the face value (\$).
+The paper will have an ID number, when it was issued, the maturity date, and the face value in USD.
 Balaji, from DigiBank, will then buy the paper and then eventually redeem it.

 ![image](vscode-images/papernet_overview.png)